Tryphon, Respicius, and Nympha: Life

-Saint Tryphon is said to have been born at Kampsada in Phrygia (now Turkey), and as a boy took care of geese.
+Saint Tryphon was born at Campsada in Phrygia (now Turkey), and as a boy took care of geese.
 His name is derived from the Greek τρυφή (tryphe) meaning "softness, delicacy".
 He acquired fame as a healer, especially of animals, and is considered one of the Holy Unmercenaries, particularly invoked on farms.

 During the Decian persecution he was taken to Nicaea about the year 250 and was tortured in a horrible manner.
 He was beheaded with a sword after he had converted the heathen prefect Licius.
 Fabulous stories are interwoven with his hagiography.